 BMAA Technical Office - 600 Kg Q&A

-The BMAA is gearing up ready for the introduction of the600kg microlight class.
-Below you will find the answer some of the questions raised following the CAA announcement that the UK will opt-out of EASA regulation which allows us to redefine microlights.
+The BMAA is gearing up ready for the introduction of the 600kg Light Sport Microlight class.
+Below you will find answers to some of the questions raised following the CAA announcement that the UK will opt-out of EASA regulation which allows us to redefine microlights.
 If you don't have time to read it all now you can download a copy from this link.

-To find out just why the BMAA is the best approved organisation to manage the approval of new 600kg types and modifications or upgrades to existing types please read our brochure by following this link.
+To find out just why the BMAA is the best approved organisation to manage the approval of new 600kg Light Sport Microlights and modifications or upgrades to existing types please read our brochure by following this link.

 You can also see the recent Flyer interview with BMAA Chief Executive, Geoff Weighell and LAA CEO, Steve Slater.
 Just follow the link below. https://youtu.be/K1rHiyTXlXE

 If you have other questions use the form at the bottom of this page to contact us here at the BMAA.